arielleostry/arielleostry_site/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of arielleostry_site is to ...
+The goal of arielleostry_site is to showcase Arielle's abilities to create data visualizations and create a working site using Distill.